akhil27051999/CI-Driven-Linux-Commands-Validation/README.md

 ```
 ## 🏁 Getting Started

-- ✅ Fork or Clone the repository.
+1. Fork or Clone the repository.
-- 📝 Add or modify commands in the relevant .txt file.
+2. Add or modify commands in the relevant .txt file.
-- 🔀 Push changes to trigger the workflow automatically.
+3. Push changes to trigger the workflow automatically.
-- ⚙️ Or, go to GitHub Actions and click “Run Workflow” manually.
+4. Or, go to GitHub Actions and click “Run Workflow” manually.
-- 📊 Check the execution results under the Actions tab.
+5. Check the execution results under the Actions tab.

-## ⚙️ How It Works
+## ⚙️How It Works

 When a `.txt` file is pushed or manually triggered, GitHub Actions will:
   1. Read all lines from the file.